It is possible to grow into good health slowly, says lifestyle expert Luke Coutinho

+For most, post-Covid-19, it is time for a health reboot.
+One does not regain health overnight.
 How to get the right balance between work, life, nutrition, sleep?
-Small steps could go a long way in building immunity shares lifestyle doyen, Luke Coutinho in an interview with Business Today.
+Small steps could go a long way in building immunity, shares lifestyle doyen, Luke Coutinho, in an interview with Business Today.

 BT: Many people have been unwell over the last two years.
 Some have got Covid once, some even twice.
 How does one regain health and vigour now?

-Luke: Some people got Covid once, and some people got it twice or thrice.
+Luke Coutinho: Some people got Covid once, and some people got it twice or thrice.
 Even if they got Covid, some have recovered with minimal medical intervention and some are still struggling with long Covid symptoms.
 Immunity is a key factor that plays a role in the prevention and recovery from Covid.
 So, the priority is immunity - the first and last line of defence.
 Boosting immunity requires a broader approach beyond immunity-boosting foods.
 Immunity-boosting foods work, but never alone.
 It has to be in combination with adequate exercise and movement, quality sleep every night, and emotional detoxification.
 Talking specifically about nutrition, building immunity doesn’t mean buying expensive supplements (although that might be necessary in cases where food isn’t enough).
 You can build your immunity with basic natural foods that might be already lying in your kitchen.
 Simple, balanced meals cooked the right way with the right quality of ingredients, oils, and a variety of spices serve to boost immunity.
 Talking about which food can suppress immunity?
 Well, Sugar is the no.1 killer of immunity and this is for kids as well as adults.
 When just a can of aerated drink can suppress your immunity to almost 50 per cent for the next 5-6 hours, imagine how daily consumption of sugar is killing our immunity slowly.
 Not only sugar, but any processed food turns out to be the biggest health hazard.

 Top immunity-boosting foods: